 Jeff Zucker, President and CEO of NBC Universal, has succinctly captured what is going on in the media industry, with his widely quoted comment that the new digital business models are turning media revenues from analog dollars into digital dimes.
 The key problem for legacy media companies is thus to come up with new, innovative business models that will enable them to make money and survive as their industry continues to transition from a business model based mostly on analog dollars into one based mostly on digital dimes.

-The media industry is clearly undergoing a process of creative destruction, so named almost seventy years ago by economist Joseph Schumpeter to describe the transformation accompanying disruptive innovation:“In Schumpeter's vision of capitalism, innovative entry by entrepreneurs was the force that sustained long-term economic growth, even as it destroyed the value of established companies that enjoyed some degree of monopoly power . . .
+“In Schumpeter's vision of capitalism, innovative entry by entrepreneurs was the force that sustained long-term economic growth, even as it destroyed the value of established companies that enjoyed some degree of monopoly power . . .
 Companies that once revolutionized and dominated new industries . . . have seen their profits fall and their dominance vanish as rivals launched improved designs or cut manufacturing costs.”

 As I was writing the blog, my personal experiences at IBM kept flashing through my mind, both our own near-death experience back in the early 1990s, and what we learned a few years later as we embraced the Internet and came up with the e-business market strategy, which played such a key role in helping to transform the business models and culture of the company.
 IT and media are clearly very different industries, but there are parallels from which perhaps we can learn.
 Let me discuss three such potential lessons.